Jeach/jeach-pqueues/README.md

       Something.findById(id, callback);
     }

-We all know that a single asynchronous call is easy to make a process.
+We all know that a single asynchronous call is easy to invoke.
 What is complicated is when we have **many** real-world asynchronous calls to make.

 But the authors of these Promise libraries, will have something as such to *demonstrate* the power of their libraries: